ome women identify with Ripley. Not me.

 With eggs that must find hosts to incubate, the queen has an elaborate ritual not unlike the science-experiment reproduction that marks we the infertile.
 When I have to travel for work, I have a conversation with the nurse about needing to suspend the “try” because we’re doing it “the natural way.”
 This is a laugh because, for us, the natural way includes at least four different prescriptions — two kinds of pills, one injection, and one patch — but I take her point.

-At Aliens’ climax Ripley not only burns the queen’s eggs, but shoots her in the ovipositor, which seems like adding insult to injury, frankly.
+At Aliens’ climax, Ripley not only burns the queen’s eggs, but shoots her in the ovipositor, which seems like adding insult to injury, frankly.
 Part of what horrifies Ripley seems to be the massive potential of the queen’s ovarian system, the many possible eggs that could be hatched.

 If I were the xenomorphic queen, I’d tell Ripley to relax — it’s not that easy.
 Then again, people with grenade launchers are rarely the listening kind.

 Eventually, my husband and I will succeed.
 Once in May of 2015 and again in May of 2018.
-And, amazingly, our marriage survives my brutal mood swings, the high hopes and low disappointments that marks the silent car rides to and from the clinic, my complaint of the grievous unfairness that I am the one going through this when he wants children more.
+And, amazingly, our marriage survives my brutal mood swings, the high hopes and low disappointments that mark the silent car rides to and from the clinic, my complaint of the grievous unfairness that I am the one going through this when he wants children more.
 And I share the fury of the alien queen who is just trying to have a baby, goddammit.

 But even when we emerge victorious from these periods of hormonal rages, self-administered trigger shots, and credit card bills, life remains fragile.
 Ensuring survival past implantation takes work.
-The facehugger pumps oxygen into its hosts body, nurturing it until the creature becomes viable.
+The facehugger pumps oxygen into its host's body, nurturing it until the creature becomes viable.

 I take the diabetes drug Metformin and go on a regimen of progesterone suppositories.
 They’re a little messy, the nurse warns.
 Early pregnancy with PCOS ends up being not just precarious, but abject.
 The nurse warns not to put the suppositories in “before love.”
 I think she’s gotta be kidding.